Masmiseim36/nxpSDK/boards/evkmimxrt1020/driver_examples/qtmr/inputcapture_outputpwm/readme.txt

 ==============
 - Connect input signal to J16-13.
 - Use oscilloscope to measure output the signal pin at J17-5.
+- Remove the R116 on the board when use pin J16-13 as input or output.

 Prepare the Demo
 ================